3D printing vs injection molding: an in-depth comparative analysis

 This process uses thermosetting resins that undergo a permanent chemical reaction during the molding process.
 Since thermosetting resins cannot be remelted once molded, they are often used to manufacture parts that require high heat resistance or electrical insulation, such as engine parts and electrical housings.

-VI.3D Printing vs. Injection Molding: Material Selection Comparison
+VI.3D Printing vs Injection Molding: Material Selection Comparison

 (I) Material Types